Economics, Incentives,

 CarSoup seems to have a good number of used EV listings and Craigslist and Facebook Marketplace are usually the best places for finding used EVs that are sold by private parties.

-There is also a used car dealership, GS Motors, in Hopkins that specializes in used EV sales and it has been very popular among Minnesota EV Owners.
+There is also a used car dealership, GS Motors, in Hopkins that specializes in used EV sales.
+It has been very popular among Minnesota EV Owners.

 Another used vehicle dealership that specializes in EVs is Current Automotive.
 They are located in Chicago, but ship vehicles to Minnesota.